Distributionally Robust Optimal Auction Design under Mean Constraints: Robustly Optimal Second-price Auction

+As with the two bidder case, $H(v)$ ensures that the seller is indifferent with his choice of reserve price within the support of $H$.

-Note that $\theta_{i}$ is determined by (\ref{eq:nature_strategy}) to satisfy the mean constraint for bidder $i$.\footnote{The mean constraints for the $n-k$ bidders are satisfied automatically, since their valuations are always equal to their means.} Specifically, the means of the marginal distributions for each of the $k$ bidders is as follows:
+The probabilities $\theta_{i}$ that an active bidder $i$ is selected as the highest-value bidder are chosen to satisfy the mean constraints\footnote{The mean constraints for the $n-k$ bidders are satisfied automatically, since their valuations are always equal to their means.}